kubedb/cli/docs/reference/kubedb_create.md

 ### Options

 ```
-  -f, --filename strings   Filename to use to create the resource
+  -f, --filename stringSlice   Filename to use to create the resource
   -h, --help                   help for create
   -n, --namespace string       Create object(s) in this namespace. (default "default")
   -R, --recursive              Process the directory used in -f, --filename recursively.
 ```

 ### Options inherited from parent commands